donthedeveloper/site-builder/CONTRIBUTING.md

 What can be helpful to get better context of what features those issues are a part of is to look at issues that contain the label "feature".

-Once you find an issue that you would like to start working on, or even if just have questions, join us on Slack and let us know - http://slack.donthedeveloper.tv
+Once you find an issue that you would like to start working on, or even if just have questions, join us on [Slack](http://slack.donthedeveloper.tv) and let us know.
+Be sure to join the channel `site-builder` when you get there.

 ## Fork the repository (make a copy)